Effects of seroquel on a fetus

 It is important to note that the overall risk of these birth defects is still relatively low, and each case should be evaluated individually.
 However, it is crucial to discuss these risks with a healthcare professional to make an informed decision.

-See also Seroquel xl 150 mg
+See also Seroquel xr effective dose

 Recommendations for Pregnant Women